20% OFF 6 months of Helium 10

 • Ensure your labels are highly readable and, most importantly, scannable.
 If the tags are inside the bubble wrap, consider adding a secondary label for easier scanning.
 You can find your secondary tag on your Inventory list.

-• If your product packaging already has labels, make sure to cover it using a bigger-sized label.
+• If your product packaging already has labels, make sure to cover it using a bigger label.
 Covering will cancel out the old sticker and make it easy for the fulfillment center to arrange the products easily.

 • Allow a safe 0.25 inches between the edge of your label and the edge of your packaging.